adrienZ/adrienzaganelli.com/content/blog/tech-gems-13.md

 ### How to create your own authentication in Nuxt

-<RichLink href="https://www.vuemastery.com/blog/minimalist-nuxt-authentication/" title="Minimalist Nuxt Authentication
+<RichLink href="https://www.vuemastery.com/blog/minimalist-nuxt-authentication/" title="Minimalist Nuxt Authentication"></RichLink>
-"></RichLink>

 In this tutorial Timi Omoyeni uses the [nuxt-auth-utils](https://github.com/Atinux/nuxt-auth-utils) package as base to create a full-stack auth workflow with Nuxt and SQLite as database.
 It might give us an idea of what the upcoming [@nuxthub/auth](https://hub.nuxt.com/docs/getting-started) will look like.